 - Frontex is invited urgently to finalise its ongoing work on creation of a centralized record of technical equipment offered by Member States which could be put at the disposal of another Member State; and to report on the progress made to the Council by the end of April 2007.
-The Member States are invited to actively to contribute to this process with national means and resources, - priority will also be given to establishing as soon as possible by Frontex, together with the Member States of the region, a permanent MEDSEA Coastal Patrol Network and to examining the creation of a European Surveillance System for the southern maritime borders, - the efficiency of cooperation on search and rescue and the legal scope for action to be taken to counter illegal migration by sea will be ensured, - the Council and the European Parliament are invited to reach rapid agreement on the Regulation on the establishment of Rapid Border Intervention Teams in the first semester of 2007 and to study this model in other border-related functions, such as humanitarian assistance; - d) develop and promote, as far as legal migration is concerned: - a well-managed migration policy to assist Member States to meet existing and future labour needs while contributing to the sustainable development of all countries; in particular, progress should be made on the forthcoming Commission proposals within the framework of the Policy Plan on Legal Migration of December 2005, - integration and intercultural dialogue and the fight against all forms of discrimination at Member State and EU level, strengthen integration policies and agree on common goals and strategies; the Ministerial conference on integration to be held in May 2007 will be of particular importance in that respect;
+The Member States are invited to contribute actively to this process with national means and resources, - priority will also be given to establishing as soon as possible by Frontex, together with the Member States of the region, of a permanent MEDSEA Coastal Patrol Network and to examining the creation of a European Surveillance System for the southern maritime borders, - the efficiency of cooperation on search and rescue and the legal scope for action to be taken to counter illegal migration by sea will be ensured, - the Council and the European Parliament are invited to reach rapid agreement on the Regulation on the establishment of Rapid Border Intervention Teams in the first semester of 2007 and to study this model in other border-related functions, such as humanitarian assistance; - d) develop, as far as legal migration is concerned, well-managed migration policies, fully respecting national competences, to assist Member States to meet existing and future labour needs while contributing to the sustainable development of all countries; in particular, the forthcoming Commission proposals within the framework of the Policy Plan on Legal Migration of December 2005 should be rapidly examined; - promote integration and intercultural dialogue and the fight against all forms of discrimination at Member State and EU level, strengthen integration policies and agree on common goals and strategies; the Ministerial conference on integration to be held in May 2007 will be of particular importance in that respect;

-- e) realise the Common European Asylum System by the end of 2010, on the basis of a comprehensive evaluation of its first phase in 2007.
-The development of its second phase will be accompanied by a strengthening of practical cooperation in the area of asylum, in particular through the creation of asylum expert teams and the setting up of an asylum cooperation network; the possible creation of a European Support Office will also be examined; - f) make adequate resources available for implementing the comprehensive migration policy by full use of the substantial funds which are available if all the existing budget lines are brought fully into play and all possibilities available used consistently and coherently.
+- f) realise the Common European Asylum System by the end of 2010, on the basis of a preliminary evaluation of its first phase in 2007.
+The development of its second phase will be accompanied by a strengthening of practical cooperation in the area of asylum, in particular through the creation of asylum expert teams and the setting up of an asylum cooperation network; the possible creation of a European Support Office will also be examined; - g) make adequate resources available for implementing the comprehensive migration policy by full use of the substantial funds which are available if all the existing budget lines are brought fully into play and all possibilities available used consistently and coherently.
 In that respect the External borders, Integration, Return and Refugee Funds will bring important resources to underpin the comprehensive migration policy, as will the ENPI and the Development Cooperation Instrument (DCI).
-The EDF will also, in agreement with ACP partners, help address root causes of migration through long-term development policies. - 18.
+The EDF will also, in agreement with ACP partners, help address root causes of migration through long-term development policies, as well as by assistance to ACP partners in capacity building in the framework of the EU Governance Initiative. - 28.
 The Commission is invited to report back on the implementation of the comprehensive migration policy in good time before the December 2007 European Council.